drrr-deudeu/drrrnl-wp-plugin/README.md

 # drrrnl-wp-plugin
 News letter user request wordpress plugin
+This plugin allows users to let their contact details on a wordpress site.

 Installation instructions.
 We suppose:
 1. that the wordpress installation is under /var/www/wordpress/